fenago/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 ```

-In this example, theLSTM()layer must specify the shape of the input
+In this example, the LSTM() layer must specify the shape of the input data.
-data.
 The input to
 every CNN and LSTM layer must be three-dimensional.
-The three dimensions
-of this input are:
+The three dimensions of this input are:

 - Samples.
 One sequence is one sample.
-A batch is comprised of one or
+A batch is comprised of one or more samples.
-more samples.

 - Time Steps.
 One time step is one point of observation in the sample.
 One sample is
 comprised of multiple time steps.
 - Features.
 One feature is one observation at a time step.
 One time step is comprised of
 one or more features.

-This expected three-dimensional structure of input data is often
-summarized using the array
+This expected three-dimensional structure of input data is often summarized using the array

-shape notation of:[samples, timesteps, features].
-Remember, that the
+shape notation of: [samples, timesteps, features].
+Remember, that the two-dimensional
-two-dimensional

-shape of a dataset that we are familiar with from the previous section
-has the array shape of:
+shape of a dataset that we are familiar with from the previous section has the array shape of:

-[samples, features]. this means we are adding the new dimension oftime
+[samples, features]. this means we are adding the new dimension of time steps.
-steps.
 Except, in

-time series forecasting problems our features are observations at time
+time series forecasting problems our features are observations at time steps.
-steps.
 So, really, we are

-adding the dimension offeatures, where a univariate time series has only
+adding the dimension of features, where a univariate time series has only one feature.
-one feature.

 When defining the input layer of your LSTM network, the network assumes you have one

-or more samples and requires that you specify the number of time steps
-and the number of
+or more samples and requires that you specify the number of time steps and the number of
 features.
-You can do this by specifying a tuple to
-the input shape argument.
+You can do this by specifying a tuple to the input shape argument.
 For example, the

-model below defines an input layer that expects 1 or more samples, 3
-time steps, and 1 feature.
+model below defines an input layer that expects 1 or more samples, 3 time steps, and 1 feature.

-Remember, the first layer in the network is actually the first hidden
-layer, so in this example 32
+Remember, the first layer in the network is actually the first hidden layer, so in this example 32
 refers to the number of units in the first hidden layer.
-The number of
-units in the first hidden
+The number of units in the first hidden

-layer is completely unrelated to the number of samples, time steps or
-features in your input
+layer is completely unrelated to the number of samples, time steps or features in your input
 data.

 ```
 # lstm with an input layer
 ...
 model = Sequential()
 model.add(LSTM(32, input_shape=(3, 1)))